ech-o-o/AisLSM/README.md

 ## Reference

-1. Yanpeng Hu, Li Zhu, Lei Jia, Chundong Wang. **Pome: Parallelizing I/Os and Computations for Efficient LSM-tree-based Data Storage.** In 35th ACM International Symposium on High-Performance Parallel and Distributed Computing (HPDC 2026)
+1. Yanpeng Hu, Li Zhu, Lei Jia, Chundong Wang. **Pome: Parallelizing I/Os and Computations for Efficient LSM-tree-based Data Storage.** To be presented at the 35th ACM International Symposium on High-Performance Parallel and Distributed Computing (HPDC 2026) as a technical paper.